 The current treatment for the pelvic floor looks at managing pressure.
 Surprise!
 It’s no longer kegels.
 That was 1990.
 What research is showing us now is that pelvic floor issues are caused more by inappropriate pressure in our core and the pelvic floor overworking to stabilize the pelvis.

 So, what happens when you want to lift heavy and, I dare say, use a valsalva, but you leak during exercise?
 On one hand, doctors are telling patients that leaking is normal, but this is awful advice and not true.
-On the other hand, conservative pelvic floor treatment wants to decrease all pressure in the core and have a woman never hold her breath during exercise.
+On the other hand, conservative pelvic dysfunction treatment wants to decrease all pressure in the core and have a woman never hold her breath during exercise.

 Neither of these are good solutions for a woman that wants to lift weights, not worry about leaks, and keep her spine safe all at the same time.